thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 26 February 2023
+### Daily Rundown on Monday, 27 February 2023

-- The average temperature today is 6.62˚C;
+- The average temperature today is 7.42˚C;
-- With highs of 7.08˚C and lows of -0.68˚C.
+- With highs of 7.92˚C and lows of -0.69˚C.
-- You can expect few clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->